Attention Prospective Candidates

-Vietnam Veterans of America will conduct its election of all National Officer and Board positions during the 16th National Convention to be held July 21-25, 2015 at the Hilton Hotel and Double Tree by Hilton in Springfield, Illinois.
+VVA will conduct its election of all National Officer and Board positions during the 17th National Convention to be held July 21-25, 2015 at the Hilton Hotel and Double Tree by Hilton in Springfield, Illinois.

 POSITIONS OPEN FOR ELECTION

-All National Officer and National Board positions are for terms of two years, beginning at the close of the 2013 National Convention through the close of the 2015 Convention.
+All National Officer and Board positions are for terms of two years, beginning at the close of the 2015 National Convention through the close of the 2017 Convention.

-“To qualify for election . . . to any of these offices a candidate must have been an individual member of the Corporation, in good standing, (1) for a continuous period of not less than twelve months immediately preceding the opening of the National Convention at which such candidate seeks election . . . and (2) such candidate must have held a position as an officer or board member at the national level or as an officer at the state council or chapter level during any continuous period of twelve months prior to the date of the opening of the National Convention at which such candidate seeks election.”
+To wit: “To qualify for election . . . to any of these offices a candidate must have been an individual member of the Corporation, in good standing, for a continuous period of not less than twelve months immediately preceding the opening of the National Convention at which such candidate seeks election . . . and such candidate must have held a position as an officer or board member at the National level or as an officer at the State Council or Chapter level, during any continuous period of twelve months prior to the date of the opening of the National Convention at which such candidate seeks election.”

 CONDUCT OF CAMPAIGNS

-Candidates may use the national flag of the United States of America, the VVA national logo, and the VVA national flag on their campaign material.
-No VVA, state council, or chapter letterhead may be used.
-Campaign materials are considered to be (but are not limited to) buttons, pins, brochures, posters, pictures, emails, and websites.
+Candidates may use the national flag of the United States, the VVA national logo, and the VVA national flag on their campaign materials.
+Any kind of VVA, state council, or chapter letterhead may not be used.
+Campaign materials are considered to be (but are not limited to) buttons, pins, brochures, and the like.
 A photograph of a candidate wearing his or her VVA national, state council, or chapter lapel pin is acceptable.
-Additionally, a photograph of a candidate who is wearing a jacket, shirt, or hat that has a VVA national, state council, or chapter logo or patch on it also is acceptable.
+A photograph of a candidate wearing a coat, jacket, shirt, or hat that has a VVA national, state council, or chapter logo on it also is acceptable.

 Candidates may solicit and accept campaign contributions and endorsements from any member of VVA, provided that the contributions or endorsements are not in violation of rules and that any written endorsements are on the individual’s personal stationery.
-It is strictly prohibited for any person to use VVA national, state council, or chapter letterhead, website, or electronic mail for the purposes of writing letters of endorsement.
+It is strictly prohibited for any person to use VVA national, state council, or chapter letterhead stationery, web, or electronic mail sites for the purposes of writing letters of endorsement.

-A candidate’s own website or electronic mail may be used to campaign, but the restrictions noted above remain in effect.
+A candidate’s own website or electronic mail may be used to campaign, but the restrictions mentioned above remain in effect.
 It is important to remember that use of these sites may not begin before you are registered and have been approved as a candidate.